 The Commission considers that the smoothing mechanism in the rule change request is too prescriptive.
 While the mechanism does provide certainty, it is not sufficiently flexible to respond to a range of possible outcomes from the judicial review proceedings.
-The Commission reached this conclusion after conducting extensive consultation with the proponents and the AER after submissions closed on the consultation paper.
-The additional consultation provided the Commission with a better understanding of the objectives the proponents are trying to achieve, and the AER's concerns regarding the proposed mechanism.
+The Commission reached this conclusion after conducting extensive consultation with ActewAGL, NSW DNSPs and the AER after submissions closed on the consultation paper.
+The additional consultation provided the Commission with a better understanding of the objectives that ActewAGL and NSW DNSPs are trying to achieve, and the AER's concerns regarding the proposed mechanism.

-The Commission's draft more preferable rule is better able to resolve the proponents' aim of minimising price volatility by balancing the need to provide regulatory certainty, with the flexibility to respond to uncertain outcomes from the judicial review proceedings.
+The Commission's draft more preferable rule is better able to resolve the proponent's aim of minimising price volatility by balancing the need to provide regulatory certainty, with the flexibility to respond to uncertain outcomes from the judicial review proceedings.